Best White Elephant Gifts Under $35

 A CR Best Buy for combining performance and an appealing price, this 10-inch nonstick pan is made of aluminum, and the nonstick coating is copper-colored.
 The pan turns out evenly cooked food that easily slides out.
 The nonstick coating proved fairly durable in our tests.
-The handle, however, isn't very sturdy but does stay cool to the touch.
+The handle isn’t very sturdy, but it does stay cool to the touch.

 For more options: Best Frying Pans for $40 or Less

 The Chefman was the only waffle maker we tested to snag a CR Best Buy designation.
-With a price that's far less than most of the competition, this machine churns out evenly browned round waffles.
+With a price that’s far lower than most of the competition’s, this machine churns out evenly browned round waffles.
 It garners a Very Good rating for its color-range settings, meaning there’s a noticeable difference between waffles made on the darkest setting (brown and crispy) and lightest setting (light and fluffy).
-It has an indicator light to let you know when the waffles are ready, the option to store it vertically to save space, and a batter cup for precise portioning.
+It has an indicator light to let you know when the waffles are ready and a batter cup for precise portioning, and it can be stored vertically to save space.
 But the handle and latch get uncomfortably warm during cooking, despite the “cool touch” claims, so you may want to use an oven mitt when opening and closing the lid.

 For more options: Best Waffle Makers

 This 3-cup single-speed Pioneer Woman food chopper earns a solid score in overall performance, but where it really shines is in its ability to make baby food and grate cheese.
 Some home chefs may also appreciate its glass bowl—no staining!—which is a rare feature for a chopper.

 For more options: Best Food Processors & Choppers